bwohlberg/sporco/docs/source/invprob/index.rst

 Extensions
 ----------

-The :doc:`ADMM <../admm/index>` and :doc:`FISTA <../fista/index>` classes are designed to for ease of implementation of new problems and simplicity of extension of existing problems.
+The :doc:`ADMM <../admm/index>` and :doc:`PGM <../pgm/index>` classes are designed to for ease of implementation of new problems and simplicity of extension of existing problems.
 See :class:`.admm.bpdn.BPDN` as an example of the methods that need to be defined to implement a complete ADMM algorithm, and :class:`.BPDNJoint` as an example of the minor additional code required to extend an existing problem.